Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Which cohomology classes are achievable?

 \section{Which cohomology classes are achievable?}

-In the previous section we showed that the strong cohomology class of a homeomorphism of uniquely ergodic FLC tiling spaces (or the weak cohomology class of an orbit-equivalence of uniquely ergodic general tiling spaces) had to be mapped to an invertible matrix by the Ruelle--Sullivan map.
-The following theorem states that this is the only constraint on the possible cohomology classes of homeomorphisms/orbit equivalences.
+In the previous section we showed that the strong cohomology class of a homeomorphism of uniquely ergodic FLC tiling spaces, or the weak cohomology class of an orbit-equivalence of uniquely ergodic general tiling spaces, had to be mapped to an invertible matrix by the Ruelle--Sullivan map.
+In this section we show that this is the only constraint on the possible cohomology classes of homeomorphisms/orbit equivalences, and that all possible classes can be achieved with shape change transformations.
+Before stating the result, we define shape changes.